 DISCLAIMER (ARTIFICIAL INTELLIGENCE)

-I declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.
+I declare that no generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc) and text-to-image generators have been used during writing or editing of this manuscript.

 References

 Abd-Elgawad, M., Koura, F., Montasser, S., Hammam, M., & El-bahrawy, A. (2016).
 Long-term effect of Tylenchulus semipenetrans on citrus tree quality in reclaimed land of Egypt.
 Egyptian Journal of Agronematology, 15, 53–66.